ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 ### Server
 {: #server}

-If you're using this server as an additional origin under a second domain from which to stream these HLS, you may need to configure the server to return CORS response headers for potential browser access.
+If you're using this server as an additional origin under a second domain from which to stream these HLS, you might need to configure the server to return CORS response headers for potential browser access.

-You can place the HLS files under any directory or sub-directory you like.
+You can place the HLS files under any directory or subdirectory you like.
 For this example, let's place the HLS files under `/usr/share/nginx/hls/`.

 The following Nginx configuration would cover that in the basic sense: